 IR reflective and Thermal films?

-IR and Thermal films are part of the Electromagnetic Spectrum: Near, Mid and Far Infrared.
+IR reflective and Thermal films are part of the Electromagnetic Spectrum: Near, Mid and Far Infrared.
 These infrared energies are invisible to the human eye.
-To view them, you need a high tech camera.
+To view them, you need a high tech camera, most often called a NVG, NOD, FLIR, or Thermal device.

-While technically thermal is part of the infrared spectrum, our common definition distinguishes infrared from thermal.
+While technically thermal is part of the infrared spectrum, our common definition for IFF protection distinguishes infrared from thermal.
 IR reflective or Infrared is from the “Near” side of the spectrum.
 Thermal is from the “Mid and Long” side of the spectrum.
+For more clarity: a basket of 3 different apples is called a basket of apples but each apple has a different flavor and appearance, yet they are all apples.
+The same holds true here… all films are infrared but have a different appearance and function.

-Below are 4 key differences to consider when choosing your critical IFF protection.
+Below are 4 key differences to consider when choosing your IFF (friend or foe) protection.

 1. Different cameras detect IR and Thermal films